 Thank you to the City of Richmond for facilitating this incredible opportunity for community members to be apart of!

 Photo Albums from the day are found here: 1st Session & 2nd Session

 - In total 30 LMGT volunteers came out to remove 5 cubic meters of invasive Himalayan Blacberry

 - 17 people were introduced to Terra Nova Park and 19 people had never removed invasie Blackberry

-- Thank you to our in-kind sponsors who donated thank you gifts to our community: EarthRated dog poop bags, lip chap from Green Beaver, soap from Eartheasy, and West Coast Seeds.
+- Thank you to our in-kind sponsors who donated thank you gifts to our community: EarthRated dog poop bags, lip chap from Green Beaver and West Coast Seeds.

 I think the impact is great because helping preserve parks for the community is good.
 It feels nice helping to remove invasive species to save other plants and it is pretty easy to volunteer.

 Removing invasive species was new for me, so it was an enjoyable experience to take and pull them out of the ground.